mit-aera/FlightGoggles/README.md

 As an explanation for the current restriction, FlightGoggles uses the GPU backbuffer for storing rendered images.
 However, the size of this buffer is limited by the screen resolution.
 Thus, concatenated images cannot be larger than the size of the GPU backbuffer.
 This issue will be patched in a later release.

+**Q. Is there an easy way to reset the simulation to its intial state without having to restart FlightGoggles?**

+Yes, you can reset the dynamics by publishing an empty message `std_msgs/Empty` to the ropic `/uav/collision`.
+E.g. from a terminal using the command:
+`rostopic pub /uav/collision std_msgs/Empty`
+Note that there is a timeout after each reset, during which the drone cannot go to armed state (similar to when the simulation is initialized and no thrust commands have been given yet).
+The timeout is set to 0.1 seconds by default, but you can change this in `src/FlightGoggles/flightgoggles/config/drone/drone.yaml` where the parameter is listed as `reset_timeout`.

 **Q. FlightGoggles crashes on startup or on scene load.**